iann838/Pyot/docs/src/core/queue.md

 ```
 :::
 :::tip DETAILS
-* `FrozenGenerator` was used to isolate the summoners objects so it doesn't pass by reference and therefore not mutating the original list and prevent possible memory leak.
+* `FrozenGenerator` was used to isolate the Summoners objects so that it doesn't pass by reference; therefore, not mutating the original list and prevent possible memory leak.
 * `shuffle_list` was used to shuffle the list by `"platform"` to take advantage of crossing the waiting time on the rate limits for the different regions.
 * A good use of inline type hinting can help you with IDE autocompletion.
-Note: You might not use this if responses contains more than 1 type of Pyot Core objects.
+Note: You might not use this if responses contain more than 1 Pyot Core object type.
 :::